muhai-project/marl_language_games/README.md

 ## Project Organization

-    ├── LICENSE
-    ├── Makefile           <- Makefile with commands to create conda env ├── README.md          <- The top-level README for developers using this project.
+    ├── cfg                <- Configurations files for experiments │
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.